 During your child’s first visit, we’ll talk to them and explain everything we’re about to do beforehand.
 We recommend talking to your little one ahead of their appointment so that you can let them know what to expect as well.
 Our goal is to help your child enjoy their visit as much as possible so that their first checkup goes smoothly.
 This also helps ensure that follow up visits will be positive and enjoyable.

 Teaching your child to brush their teeth is not without its pitfalls.
-It can be hard for young children to reach every nook and cranny of their mouths with their toothbrush.
+It can be hard for young kids to reach every nook and cranny of their mouths with their toothbrush.
 However, dental sealants can be placed on the teeth that are at the highest risk of decay.
-By placing a thin layer of plastic on the enamel, we can make it more difficult for bacteria to attack the teeth, lowering the risk of cavities until your child is more capable of cleaning their mouths as thoroughly as possible.
+These are the molars and premolars in the back of the mouth, which have pitted grooves that can trap food particles and attract decay-causing bacteria.
+By placing a thin, clear layer of plastic on the enamel, we can make it more difficult for bacteria to attack the teeth by literally creating a seal between the tooth’s surface and the bacteria.
+As a result, dental sealants lower the risk of cavities until your child is more capable of cleaning their mouth as thoroughly as possible.

 Call us right away if your child experiences constant unexplained oral pain, shows sensitivity to warm and cold foods, or exhibits swelling or redness of the gums.
 Even if your child’s tooth looks OK, the pulp within could be injured or infected.
 Depending on the extent of the problem, we may need to remove part or all of the pulp.
 Pulp therapy can be performed to heal both baby teeth and permanent teeth; its goal is to prevent unnecessary extractions so that your child retains their beautiful, natural-looking smile.